Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 - **titleLogoHeight:** Site logo max height with CSS size units ("350px").

 #### Change UI Web App icon (fav.ico)
 To update the icon displayed in the browser, it is required to replace the fav.ico file with a valid icon file.
-You must copy the fav.ico that you want to use in the web application, in the public folder (**C:\Ed-Fi\Buzz\UI\nginx-1.19.0\build\fav.ico**).
+You must copy the fav.ico that you want to use in the web application, in the public folder (**C:\Ed-Fi\Buzz\UI\build\fav.ico**).

 ![favico](./images/favico.png)